alloc/alien-dom-starter/README.md

 ## Getting Started

 From the project page on Github, use this repository as a template to create a new repository in your own account.
-Then clone the new repository to your local machine.
+Then clone the neeb repository to your local machine.

 Make sure [PNPM](https://pnpm.io/installation) is installed.
 You can use `brew install pnpm` if you have Homebrew on your machine.
 This step is required, because the project is set up as a PNPM workspace.